-- Spanish narrative
+- Contemporary Spanish Fiction

-- The body
+- The Body

 - Modern Language Association of America

-- Virginia Tech Academy of Teaching Excellence
+- Certificates for Teaching Excellence

-Panhellenic Teacher of Excellence
+- Panhellenic Teacher of Excellence

 “Scoring the National Hym(e)n: Sexuality, Immigration, and Identity in Najat El Hachmi’s L’últim patriarca.”
 Hispanic Review 81.3 (2013): 353-76.